 Animal Assisted therapy, can help you if you have difficulties in talking or expressing your self, help you feel relaxed, enhance your relationships, enhance well-being, and develop trust.
-See below for further information regarding Animal Assisted therapy.
+See below for further information regarding Animal Assisted therapy or visit:

 Also offering …